 No one wants sun spots and wrinkles when they’re older.

 9. You can’t enter without a visa

 The visa restrictions are pretty strict.
 Despite the entry being easy every time I’ve flown into and across Australia, you need to make sure you have the right documents.
 There are all sorts of visa types including tourist, residential, working holiday.
 There are different requirements for each and may vary depending age and where you are from.

-10. There is a difference between wallabies and Kangaroos.
+10. There is a difference between Wallabies and Kangaroos.
 FYI.

-After living in the outback I sure seen some pretty awesome animals.
+After living in the outback I sure have seen some pretty awesome animals.
 Tropical Queensland is nature at it’s finest.

 Running along side wallabies during my weekly runs, it was pretty surreal.
 However, there is a big difference between the two animals.

 They’re both marsupials, meaning mothers carry their young around in built-in pouches.
 And scientists have even grouped them into the same order, family and subfamily.